245 Clinton Ave., Brooklyn, NY 11205

 155 W. Roe Blvd., Patchogue, NY 11772 631.687.4501

 Our criminal justice majors find careers as law enforcement officers, correction officers, social workers, counselors, investigators, and probation and parole officers.
-They work in homeland security, cyber security and private security positions.
+They work as a mental health counselor, addiction specialist, juvenile caseworker or court administrator.
 Some study law and become prosecutors and defense attorneys.
+Students can prepare for these highly sought-after opportunities with a bachelor's degree in criminal justice at St. Joseph's College.

 Undergraduate students may specialize in one of five tracks: Law & Justice, Juvenile Justice, Mental Health, Community Corrections, or Technology and the Criminal Justice System.
-In addition, each senior completes an internship to apply classroom theories and procedures in such settings as New York metropolitan area law firms, research organizations, the NYPD, the Brooklyn District Attorney’s Office, the U.S. Attorney’s Office, NYC’s Department of Correction and other government agencies.
+In addition, each senior completes an internship to apply classroom theories and procedures in such settings as probation departments, police departments, district attorney's offices, drug rehabilitation facilities, women's shelters, youth programs, courts, and legal aid offices.
 We also offer other experiential learning and study abroad opportunities.

 Each criminal justice faculty member has a specialized area of research and brings that knowledge into such courses as:

-In addition, we have an active Criminal Justice Club on the Long Island Campus, which provides extracurricular activities for students interested in the field.
+In addition, we have an active Criminal Justice Club at SJC Long Island, which provides extracurricular activities for students interested in the field.
 Each year, we sponsor events and celebrate National Criminal Justice Month to raise awareness of criminal justice policy issues in the city, region and state.